 As a whole the concert was magnificent.
 Kalle Toivios` organ melted into the orchestras´ soundscape naturally, despite an occasional hint of timing problems.
 The churches acoustics are challenging in terms of ensemble playing.
 Nonetheless Aghakhani did her job zealously and the tempo regained its stability quickly.
 During the course of this pleasant evening we got to hear moderation in expression and form on many levels.

 Only corrections: Back then, I was only mother to a son...&: I am a little shorter than 1,60 cm...!

 listen to live recording of Segerstam´s 224th smyphony "just remembering..." - a world premiere!

-First female conductor of Tehran Symphony Orchestra in History!
+First female conductor of Tehran Symphony Orchestra/Iran in HISTORY!

 "The intense and clear conducting of young female conductor Nazanin Aghakhani had an immense enchanting effect on the whole audience and also her musicians.
 During the entire performance and even after, the hall was filled with the mental storm she had produced solely through her pure musicianship."

 on worldpremiere of Ville Raasakka´s opera "Fatal Lesson"

 " A condcutor who gets her musicians to put the bits and pieces onto the right spots."